 Review and make recommendations to investment policies for the savings, reserves and retirement plans.

 Review and make recommendations on short-term and long-term capital financing plans.

+Develop and maintain the Committee’s long-term plan.
+This plan is due to the Strategic Planning Committee on or before the first business day of September each year.

 Golf Committee